Project Funding − Call for Proposals

 IASSW Grants for Projects in Social Work Education

 International Schools of Social Work (IASSW) invites proposals for projects, designed to advance social work education internationally.
 Grants of up to US $5.000 are available for proposals submitted by IASSW members that can be expected to contribute to the implementation of the IASSW Mission Statement, and to the enhancement of cooperation among schools of social work world-wide.

-This is a continuous aspect of IASSW activities but the final submission date for the next round of bids is October 31, 2022.
+This is a continuous aspect of IASSW activities but the final submission date for the next round of bids will be March 31st, 2023.

 Guidelines for submissions and criteria for evaluation